The Ultimate List of Digital Marketing Terms

 Business Manager – A Facebook platform that allows marketers to manage multiple pages and ad accounts in one central location.

 Campaign – A series of advertising messages that share a theme, and market a product or service.
 In the context of digital marketing, campaigns can be run through search and display network advertising platforms (i.e. Google, Bing), social media, email, or other online platforms.
+Campaigns can also refer to a comprehensive digital marketing strategy or project.

 Canonical (rel=canonical) – A piece of code that is added into the html head of a webpage to indicate to Google whether a piece of content is original or duplicated from somewhere else.
 Original content should canonical to itself, and content taken from other places should point the canonical to the original source URL.
 Canonicals can also be used to avoid duplicate content issues within a website.